-We are committed to lead an established, harmonic and corresponding work environment that insures the workers convenience and the vitality and productivity of the work itself, and to bring the best value, with the best talents to provide Holding The Future services.
+We are committed to lead an established, harmonic and corresponding work environment that ensures the workers convenience and the vitality and productivity of the work itself, and to bring the best value, with the best talents to provide Holding The Future services.

-Elegancia Resources ensures and maintains proper facilities and living conditions for workers in the country, while contributing in multiple ways to the overall productivity levels of Qatar, especially in moving forward towards the country's 2030 vision.
+Elegancia Resources ensures and maintains proper facilities and living conditions for workers in the country, while contributing in multiple ways to the overall productivity levels of Qatar.

-4000 Manpower 350 Transportation Vehicles
+4000 Manpower 350Transportation Vehicles